pablopunk/unclutter.nvim/readme.md

 > Focus on what matters

-> [!WARNING]
+> [!NOTE]
-> This is a WIP and should not be used unless you're aware of the consequences
+> This plugin hasn't been tested in the wild yet.
+I'm using it myself and it works great, but I'm not sure if it's ready for everyone.
+I'm open to feedback and contributions.

 *unclutter.nvim* removes the clutter from your buffer list to help you focus on the files that matter to you.